The name Jumbunna is taken from the eastern Kulin language of the Bunnerong tribe and means “a place to meet and talk”.

 The Jumbunna General Store opened in 1893 and closed in 1976.
 The Store building now has Category 1 heritage listing with the South Gippsland Shire Council.

-The town has declined over time, with many of the original houses shifted to Wonthaggi by bullock dray.
+The town has shrunk over time, but never lost its heart.
 Today the community is around 15 houses.
-The town hall has lived through dramatic change, yet remains a key hub for the community including the monthly Jumbunna Market.
+Many of the original houses were shifted to Wonthaggi by bullock dray.
+The town hall has lived through dramatic change, yet remains a key hub for the community including the monthly Jumbunna Bush Market.